Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Introducing the cgSSL

 \subsection{The cgSSL prior}

 To quantify the prior belief that many entries in $\Psi$ are essentially negligible, we model each $\psi_{j,k}$ as having been drawn either from a spike distribution, which is sharply concentrated around zero, or a slab distribution, which is much more diffuse.
 More specifically, we take the spike distribution to be $\text{Laplace}(\lambda_{0})$ and the slab distribution to be $\text{Laplace}(\lambda_{1}),$ where $0 < \lambda_{1} \ll \lambda_{0}$ are fixed positive constants.
-This way, the spike distribution is much more heavily concentrated around zero than is the slab.
-We further let $\theta \in [0,1]$ be the prior probability that each $\psi_{j,k}$ is drawn from the slab and model the $\psi_{j,k}$'s as conditionally independent given $\theta.$ Thus, the prior density for $\Psi$, conditional on $\theta,$ is given by
+We further let $\theta \in [0,1]$ be the prior probability that each $\psi_{j,k}$ is drawn from the slab and model the $\psi_{j,k}$'s as conditionally independent given $\theta.$ The prior density for $\Psi$, conditional on $\theta,$ is